vdobler/ht/cmd/ht/Tutorial.md

 ### Checks

-Checks provide high- (some low-) level checks on the received response.
+Checks provide high- (some low-) level checks on the received response, some might even trigger additional request and check these.
 We'll start with low-level checks as these are easier to understand.

     {